prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, Prometheus resolves label conflicts by renaming the labels in the scraped data
+<p>overrideHonorLabels when true, Prometheus resolves label conflicts by renaming the labels in the scraped data
 to “exported_” for all targets created from ServiceMonitor, PodMonitor and ScrapeConfig objects.
 Otherwise the HonorLabels field of the service or pod monitor applies.
 In practice,<code>overrideHonorLaels:true</code> enforces <code>honorLabels:false</code>